-Colorado Group completed a series of complicated engineering projects for Scottish Water.
+Colorado Construction completed a series of complex engineering projects for Scottish Water.

 A key aspect of many Scottish Water projects is the co-ordination of the shut-down of the existing water services.
 This is a principal element in the success of a Scottish Water project and so an essential aspect is in agreeing the exact timing requirements of all project stakeholders; the details of which are then incorporated into the integrated programme.
 Through detailed planning and effective communication the Colorado Group has ensured that all Scottish Water Projects undertaken by us have been delivered on time, every time.